rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 ###  👾 The challenges

 - The google books API has its limits.
 It gives 1000 API calls per day for an IP address.
 Searching every time user types could have ended up with the limit exceeding.
-So I used **debouncing** technique to limit API requests.
+So I used the **debouncing** technique to limit API requests.

 - The book API doesn't always give the right response. sometimes, it does not have the properties requested.
 So I had to handle it on the client-side.
 - To make the user profile more personalized, I used `Cloudinary` to store the images.